Emergence of correlation-driven altermagnetism in Hubbard model on geometrically frustrated lattice-clusters: Summary and Conclusion

 \section{Summary and Conclusion}

-In this work, we have performed a many-body investigation of correlation-driven altermagnetism in the simple and extended Hubbard models on the geometrically frustrated $3\times 3$ square lattice.
-Motivated by recent conceptual advances in altermagnetism \cite{smejkalprx2022, Jungwirth2025, Hussain2025}, symmetry classifications \cite{smejkal2022, Zhou2025, Sike2024} and microscopic model studies \cite{Paul2024, Das2024, Hana2025, Pedro2025, Peng2025}, we addressed a central open question: can purely electronic correlations on a symmetric geometrically frustrated lattice give rise to robust altermagnetic order without engineered hopping anisotropy or spin-orbit coupling?

-Our results demonstrate that altermagnetic correlations can arise purely from electron-electron interactions on a symmetric geometrically frustrated lattice, without any engineered hopping anisotropy or spin-orbit coupling \cite{Das2024, Ali2025, Ming2025, Costa2025}.
-This identifies a correlation-only pathway to altermagnetism that complements established symmetry-based classifications.
+In this work, we have carried out a comprehensive many-body investigation into the emergence of correlation-driven altermagnetism in simple and extended Hubbard model.
+Using exact diagonalization on finite-size lattice-clusters with varying degrees of geometric frustration, we identify the microscopic conditions necessary for stabilizing compensated anisotropic spin correlations.
+Motivated by recent advances in altermagnetism \cite{smejkalprx2022, Jungwirth2025, Hussain2025}, symmetry classifications \cite{smejkal2022, Zhou2025, Sike2024} and microscopic modeling \cite{Paul2024, Das2024, Hana2025, Pedro2025, Peng2025}, we addressed a fundamental open question: whether purely electronic correlations on symmetric, geometrically frustrated lattices are sufficient to induce robust altermagnetic correlations in the absence of single-particle anisotropy or spin-orbit coupling.
+Our results demonstrate that purely electronic correlations on symmetric frustrated lattices are sufficient to induce robust altermagnetic correlations.
+This mechanism results independently of engineered hopping anisotropy \cite{Mohsen2025, Mohsen2026, Nitin2025} or spin-orbit coupling \cite{Das2024, Ali2025, Ming2025, Costa2025}, suggesting that the confluence of many-body effects and lattice topology provides a minimal framework for breaking directional symmetry in strongly correlated systems.

-In the simple Hubbard model ($V=0$), the doped sectors ($N=8,10$, both with $S=0$) exhibit a strong enhancement of the altermagnetic spin-response measure with increasing $U$, accompanied by clearly structured real-space correlation textures.
-In contrast, the half-filled system ($N=9$, $S=1/2$) shows well-developed local moments but strongly suppressed altermagnetic response due to geometric frustration.
-This demonstrates that local moment formation alone is insufficient; coherent anisotropic correlation requires carrier-mediated coupling of spins.
-Our results thus provide fluctuation-driven microscopic support to proposals that altermagnetism can arise as a spontaneous electronic instability \cite{Aldo2024}, extending beyond mean-field or symmetry-engineered constructions \cite{Leeb2024}.

-A central finding of this work is the strong spin-sector selectivity of altermagnetic correlations.
-The robust enhancement of $\langle\Delta_{\mathrm{spin}}\rangle$ occurs exclusively in the lowest total-spin sectors ($S=0$ for doped systems, $S=1/2$ for half-filling), highlighting the decisive role of quantum spin fluctuations in stabilizing altermagnetic order.
-The introduction of mobile charge carriers (holes or electrons) allows the system to lower its kinetic energy by preferentially selecting specific anisotropic hopping paths, which couples to the spin degrees of freedom through the on-site interaction $U$ and stabilizes the staggered, compensated spin correlations characteristic of altermagnetism \cite{smejkalprx2022, smejkal2022}.
-The stronger response for electron doping ($N=10$) reveals a distinct particle-hole asymmetry in the altermagnetic susceptibility, likely arising from the underlying lattice dispersion and its interplay with geometric frustration.